awsdocs/amazon-workmail-user-guide/doc_source/outlook-client.md

 1. After Outlook sets up your account, you’ll see a message that says your account is ready for use\.
 Choose **Finish**\.

-   For more information about adding accounts in Outlook, see [Set Up E\-Mail in Outlook 2010 or Outlook 2013](http://help.outlook.com/en-us/140/dd253202.aspx)\.
+   For more information about adding accounts in Outlook, see [Set Up Email in Outlook 2010 or Outlook 2013](http://help.outlook.com/en-us/140/dd253202.aspx)\.

 **To manually configure Outlook for Mac 2011, Outlook 2016 for Mac, and Outlook 2019 for Mac**